The Portsea Millionaire’s Walk

-Millionaire’s walk diverts from Point King Road, via a clifftop path, to Lentell Avenue.
+Millionaire’s walk diverts from Point King Road (off Point Nepean Road), via a clifftop path, to Lentell Avenue.
 Point King Road and Lentell Avenue are two of the streets in the small village of Portsea, immediately south of Sorrento on the Mornington Peninsula.
 Point Nepean and the wonderful Point Nepean National Park are immediately south of Portsea and your last stop on the mainland!

 The walk can be done in either direction and most people turn around at the end of the walk because they have left their car at the other end!
-I found parking at Point King Road easier than Lentell Avenue and so I began the walk at what most people call the ‘end’ of the walk.
+I found parking easier at Point King Rd of a weekday than Lentell Avenue (but there is limited parking at both) and so I began the walk at what most people call the ‘end’ of the walk.

 The Millionaire’s Walking Trail